apache/buildstream/doc/source/modifyingandtesting.rst

 A work space is a seperate directory containing a copy of the project sourcecode

+This example assumes you have a project that can be successfully built.

+If not, go to :ref:`buildproject`

-In this example, we will again be using gedit.bst, but this will work on any buildable project
+In this example we be using `gedit.bst`, but this will work on any buildable project

 ----

 From the root of the project directory run:

-    ``bst workspace open core/gedit.bst ../workspace1``
+    ``bst`` :ref:`invoking_workspace` ``open [project bst file] workspace1``

+In this case, that would be core/gedit.bst

+This will create a copy of your project files in the declared directory

-You now have an external copy of your project to work with.
+And give you an external copy of your project to work with.

 Modifying code in the workspace